Manursp0022/TextTo3D-Toolkit/README.md

 (It is recommended to run the setup.sh and consequently the Server on a remote server as the models and dependencies will be downloaded on the machine)
 # **TextTo3D-Toolkit**

 Welcome to the **TextTo3D-Toolkit**, a cutting-edge tool for generating 3D models from text descriptions.
 The system integrates seamlessly with Unity and is designed to leverage powerful GPU resources for optimal performance.
-This toolkit is ideal for users who need to rapidly create 3D assets without traditional modeling skills.
+This toolkit is ideal for users who need to quickly create 3D resources and either use or modify them.

 ---